Pearson-Higher-Ed/design/c/typography/v2.0.0-beta.6/index.md

       Copy is more flexible in this regard than labels or titles.
 You can include any of the inline elements covered by this component.

   - type: section
-    name: Headings
+    name: Copy Headings

   - type: two column
     text: |
-      Headings pair with [copy](#copy) styles to delineate sections within blocks of content.
-They should not be used for UI elements (see [titles](#titles) instead).
+      Copy Headings pair with [copy](#copy) styles to delineate sections within blocks of content.
+They should not be used for UI elements (see [UI Headings](#ui-headings) instead).

       There are six different levels available and should be used in order.
     contents:
       - type: wide image
         src: ./assets/headings.png
-        caption: All six heading levels.
+        caption: All six Copy Heading levels.